UKHomeOffice/asl-autoproject/README.txt

 Example run: this fills in a PPL application completely.
 * Logs in as holc and creates an application starting TESTNNNNN where NNNNN is a random number
 * Then logs in as inspector and recommends that the licence be granted.
+* Then logs in as licencing and grants the licence

 Currently this is *ONLY* in the dev environment.